DevMonks/grafix-js/README.md

 Grafix is an abstraction of/for the HTML5 canvas element with the goal to bring it to life in a most simple and easy way.
 This library doesn't nessecarily aim for being a game engine, but rather wants to provide a solid way for animating, enhancing and positioning shapes and images inside canvas, which can be used for anything _and_ games.

+The syntax and library features are designed to be used as easy as possible to get your application up as fast as possible, without sacrificing performance, useful features and tools.

 How far is it?